materialsproject/pymatgen-analysis-defects/paper/paper.md

 ---
-title: 'pymatgen-analysis-defect: A Python package for analyzing point defects in crystalline materials'
+title: 'pymatgen-analysis-defects: A Python package for analyzing point defects in crystalline materials'

 tags:
   - python